silhouetteUA/AsciiArtify/doc/POC.md

 ![](../.data/argocd_gui_access.gif)

-Now use decoded password (without `%`in the end of decoded string) to access GUI as it is shown on the screenshot below:
+Now use decoded password (without `%` in the end of decoded string) to access GUI as it is shown in the screenshot below:

 ![](../.data/argocd_pass.jpeg)